SukkaW/ThinkPad-E480-Hackintosh/README.md

 ### Hibernation

-Hibernation is supported (Tested with `hivernationmode 25`).
+Hibernation might be supported (Tested with `hivernationmode 25`).

 ### Audio Issue

-If you have faced some strange issue (like audio device is not found) after booting from Windows to macOS, you should reboot back to Windows and has a cold reboot (shutdown then start up) back to macOS.
-After that your audio device should be back.
+If you have faced some strange issue (like audio device is not found) after booting from Windows to macOS, you should reboot back to Windows, and has a cold reboot (shutdown then start up) back to macOS.
+Your audio device should be back.

 ### Windows Time Fix